ellaism/ellaism.org/comparison.md

 ## Specialized Ethereum Networks

-There are also other specialized Ethereum networks that serves some specific functionality based on the Ethereum protocol.
+There are also other specialized Ethereum networks that serves some specific functionalities based on the Ethereum protocol.
 Notable ones include:

 * WhaleCoin: A social network based on Ethereum.
 * Musicoin: Direct payments for musicians.